skaliberda/mentoring_module_12_automation_frameworks/README.md

-To run tests and generate report run command
+To run tests and generate report use command

 mvn clean install